aci-ref/facilitation_leading_practices/activities/07-aci_knowledge.md

 published by various ACI experts that may guide facilitators to new and popular areas of interest.
-Furthermore, these online resources can be a starting point for finding collaborators in some of the emerging ACI communities, and for learning about relevant face-to-face workshops and conference opportunities.
+Furthermore, these online resources can be a starting point for finding collaborators in some of the emerging ACI communities and for learning about relevant face-to-face workshops and conference opportunities.

 The rest of this section provides the main categories of online